tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 ### 6. First WebSocket API request

-The WebSocket API lets you send requests over a persistent WebSocket connection and await responses, similar to REST.
+The WebSocket API lets you send requests over a persistent WebSocket connection and await responses, similar to REST API calls.
 This is useful for lower-latency workflows and for WebSocket API-only features.

 ```typescript
 import { WebsocketAPIClient } from 'binance';